-- 1. Develop and maintain effective relationships with a wide range of individuals including colleagues, communities, organizations, supervisors, supervisees and those receiving professional services. - 2.
-Produce and comprehend oral, nonverbal, and written communications that are informative and well integrated; demonstrate a thorough grasp of professional language and concepts. - 3.
+- 7. Develop and maintain effective relationships with a wide range of individuals including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services. - 8.
+Produce and comprehend oral, nonverbal, and written communications that are informative and well integrated; demonstrate a thorough grasp of professional language and concepts. - 9.
 Demonstrates effective interpersonal skills, manages difficult communication, and possesses advanced interpersonal skills - a.
 Interact with colleagues and supervisors in a professional and appropriate manner - b.
-Engage in self-care and appropriate coping skills in regard to stressors - 4.
+Engage in self-care and appropriate coping skills regarding stressors - 10.
 Verbal, nonverbal, and written communications are informative, articulate, succinct, sophisticated, and well-integrated; demonstrates thorough grasp of professional language and concepts - a.
 Communicates results in written and verbal form clearly, constructively, and accurately in a conceptually appropriate manner. - b.
 Interact with colleagues and supervisors in a professional and appropriate manner - c.
-Document clinical contacts timely, accurately, and thoroughly - 5.
+Document clinical contacts timely, accurately, and thoroughly - 11.
 Applies knowledge to provide effective assessment feedback and to articulate appropriate recommendations - a.
 Identify and respond appropriately to ethical issues as they arise in clinical practice - b.
 Interact with colleagues and supervisors in a professional and appropriate manner - c.
-Document clinical contacts in a timely manner, accurately, and thoroughly - 6.
-Demonstrates cultural humility in actions and interactions
+Document clinical contacts in a timely manner, accurately, and thoroughly - 12.
+Demonstrates cultural humility in actions and interactions - a.
+Can discuss cultural considerations and differences with both professionals and patients